iTURTL3/gaiaonline-client-api/README.md

 # GaiaOnline Client API
 GaiaOnline Client API works by requiring the package in your NodeJS file then calling its functions.
 I made this API in 2015 but it still works exceptionally well in 2019.
-(This used to be a browser script but has been converted to NodeJS)
+(This use to be a browser script but has been converted to NodeJS)

 ## Dependencies
 ```